kwonus/Quelle/Quelle-AVX.md

 vanity < sos < 1cor

-In the near future, we expect to expand the Quelle grammar to allow filtering based upon macros and history invocations.
+In the near future, we expect to extend the Quelle grammar to allow filtering based upon macros and history invocations.
 When that support is added (NOT AVAILABLE YET).
 This command would also be valid:

 vanity < $MyFavoriteScopingMacro < $3